ISTIC-M2-ILa-GM/WePlan/README.md

 # WePlan
 Weekend Planning Project

-GPL v3 - Copyright Gauthier and Gwénolé
+GPL v3 - Copyright Gautier and Gwénolé

 This project was created within the ISTIC Rennes school for the TAA and GLI modules.